hummbl-dev/governed-iac-reference/README.md

 This is not a template for rapid experimentation; it is a model for disciplined infrastructure change.

 ## What This Is Not
+This repository is **not**:

+- A drop-in production platform
+- A tutorial for learning Terraform or cloud basics
+- A fast-feedback local development environment
+- An opinionated “best practices” checklist
+- A replacement for organizational governance or decision-making

 ## Why This Exists